AxelTurinPlessia/Regime_based_trading_strategy/README.md

 ---

 ## Known issues and caveats

-These affect how the results should be read.
-They are documented in the paper and repeated here so anyone running the code encounters them early.

 **The universe is small and survivorship-selected.** 29 large caps and 12 small caps, both lists filtered on market capitalisation as retrieved at construction time.
 Securities are in